AlemsegedF/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-This repository is for my ALX software engineering program projects.
+This directory is for Shell script Project at ALX SE